rydmike/issue_keyboard_system/README.md

+# Flutter issue

+This is now reported in the Flutter repo here: https://github.com/flutter/flutter/issues/162305

 # [BUG] [WEB] `KeyboardListener`'s and `Focus.onKeyEvent`'s `KeyUpEvent` do not work correctly in JS and WASM builds

 The `KeyboardListener` and `Focus.onKeyEvent` that replace `RawKeyboardListener` and `Focus.onKey` have a bug in triggering the `KeyUpEvent` correctly in the JS and WASM builds.
 The `KeyUpEvent` is not triggered when a key is released when pressing multiple keys in sequence and releasing them in reverse order.
 This bug is not present in VM builds.